 If you have the chance we'd also recommend going at sunset.
 The crocs are far more active, we saw huge numbers.
 Keep an eye out for alpha male Maxi who usurped his predecessor by chomping on his head, eeek.
 The sunset was also one of the most spectacular we saw on the whole trip.
 The trip will finish before all the colour has but you can stay on the bridge until the last rays... or until you can stand the mosquitoes no more!

-Check out the rock art at Ubirr and Nourlangie
+Seeing some of the oldest rock art in the world at Ubirr and Nourlangie

 Read more: The best things to do near Darwin